TotalMiner/totalminer.github.io/lua/functions/history/get_clan_history.md

 ## Parameters

-- `key:` The key/name of the history record
+- `key`: The key/name of the history record

 ## Returns

-- `long:` The history value
+- `long`: The history value

 ___